lesleycw/f5xc-lab-101/lab1.rst

 In this exercise we will be creating a "Global VIP" that will exist on the F5 Distributed Cloud Global Network.

-It will protect a public resource that exists in the lab's AWS Lab Environment.
+It will protect a public resource that exists in the lab's Azure Lab Environment.

 .. image:: _static/testdrive-volterra-waf-global-vip.png